kubewarden/docs/docs/writing-policies/rust/03-define-policy-settings.md

 ## Add unit tests

-Now we can write a unit test to ensure the settings validation is actually working.
+Now you can write a unit test to make sure the settings validation is working.
-This can be done in the [usual Rust way](https://doc.rust-lang.org/stable/book/ch11-00-testing.html).
+You can do this in the [usual Rust way](https://doc.rust-lang.org/stable/book/ch11-00-testing.html).

-There are already some default tests at the bottom of the `src/settings.rs` file.
+There are already a few default tests at the bottom of the `src/settings.rs` file.
 Replace the automatically generated code to look like that:

 ```rust